Dayton Brain Injuries

-- Elk & Elk’s attorneys have over 50 years of combined experience in all areas of personal injury law, including brain injury lawsuits.
+- Elk & Elk’s attorneys have decades of experience in all areas of personal injury law, including brain injury lawsuits.

 - Our attorneys have recovered over $1 billion for our clients through settlements and verdicts over our years of operation.